 Fragrant Hills (Beijing)

 Have you been to Huangshan?
 How was it?
 Any questions?
-Leave a comment below!
+Leave a comment below and I’ll get back to you.

 Don’t forget to sign up for a VPN service (what’s a VPN and why do I need one?) before you arrive in China: